Spectral Tur\'an-type problems for the $\alpha$-spectral radius of hypergraphs with degree stability: Introduction

 A \emph{hypergraph} $H$ consists of a set of vertices $V(H)$ and a set of edges $E(H)\subseteq 2^{V(H)}$, where $2^{V(H)}$ is the power set of $V(H)$.
 The \emph{order} and \emph{size} of $H$ are defined as $\nu(H):=|V(H)|$ and $e(H):=|E(H)|$, respectively.
 If every edge of $H$ contains exactly $r$ vertices, then $H$ is called an \emph{$r$-uniform} hypergraph (\emph{$r$}-graph, for short).
 An ordinary graph is precisely a $2$-uniform hypergraph.
 For two $r$-graphs $G$ and $H$, we say $G$ is a \emph{subgraph} of $H$ if $V(G)\subseteq V(H)$ and $E(G)\subseteq E(H)$.
 The subgraph $G$ is \emph{induced} by $V(G)$ if $E(G)=\{e\in E(H):e\subseteq V(G)\}$.
 For any vertex $v\in V(H)$, we denote by $H-v$ the subgraph of $H$ induced by $V(H)\backslash\{v\}$.

 Let $\mathcal{F}$ be a family of $r$-graphs.
 An $r$-graph $G$ is called \emph{$\mathcal{F}$-free} if no member $F\in \mathcal{F}$ is a subgraph of $G$.
 The \emph{Tur\'an number} $ex(n, \mathcal{F})$ is the maximum size of an $\mathcal{F}$-free $r$-graph on $n$ vertices.
-The classical Tur\'an's Theorem \cite{T1941} states that the balanced complete $l$-partite graph $T_{l}(n)$ (known as the Tur\'an graph) is the unique extremal graph attaining the maximum size among all graphs of order $n$ excluding the complete graph $K_{l+1}$ as a subgraph.
+The classical Tur\'an's Theorem \cite{T1941} states that the balanced complete $l$-partite graph $T_{l}(n)$ (known as the Tur\'an graph) is the unique extremal graph attaining the maximum size among all $n$-vertex $K_{l+1}$-free graphs.
 Tur\'an problems constitute a central theme in extremal combinatorics; we refer to \cite{K2011} for a comprehensive survey.
 In $2007$, Nikiforov \cite{N2007} proved a spectral analogue of Tur\'an's Theorem, showing that the Tur\'an graph is also the unique spectral extremal graph.
 Since then, the spectral Tur\'an-type problems have attracted great attention; see \cite{LiLF} for recent developments.